natverse/natverse_hugo/content/install.md

 natmanager::install('natverse')
 ```

-You may be prompted to make a GitHub account and personal access token
+You may need to make a GitHub account and personal access token
 (GITHUB_PAT) if you have not done this previously.
-See the [Step by Step Installation Guide](#step-by-step-installation-guide)
+See the [GitHub Rate limiting](#github-rate-limiting) and [Step by Step Installation Guide](#step-by-step-installation-guide) sections below.

 ## Run
 To load the core natverse and make it available in your current R session: